albinj12/zenvog/README.md

 # zenvog

-zenvog is a platform for organizing online photography competetions and participating in photography competetions happening around the globe.
+zenvog is a platform for organizing online photography competitions and participating in photography competitions happening around the globe.